TetianaBovanenko/LEGO_JupyterAnalysis/README.md

 ![LEGO Logo](https://github.com/TetianaBovanenko/LEGO_JupyterAnalysis/blob/main/LEGO%20JupyterLogo.jpg?raw=true)

 ## Overview
-This repository contains Python code to analyze and visualize a LEGO set database.
-The analysis provides insights into themes, parts, colors, and trends over time.
+This repository contains Python code for analyzing and visualizing a LEGO set database.
+The analysis provides detailed insights into LEGO themes, part categories, color usage, and trends over time.
+Additionally, the repository includes predictive modeling to forecast future trends in LEGO set releases and parts usage, offering a comprehensive view of both historical data and future expectations.

 ## Data Source
 The LEGO set data was obtained from the following Kaggle dataset: